 Over usage of clichéd phrases:

 We tend to overuse certain words and phrases which makes the resume highly mundane.
 Redundancy is never a strong concept in these cases.
 Make your resume brief and informative.
-Provide all the necessary information is a very concise way that will help the recruiter analyse what kind of candidate they are interviewing.
+Provide all the necessary information is a very concise way that will help the recruiter analyze what kind of candidate they are interviewing.

 Focus on what you have achieved: